michodgs25/Somerset-Trails/README.md

 ## Wire-Frames

-Wireframes can be found via assets on michodgs24/Somerset-Trails page.
+Wireframes can be found via assets on michodgs24/Somerset-Trails main page.

 ## Features and features left to implement